-When a current passes through these lines in the read direction and the core is already reset (no-bit), it will not change.
+When a current is passed through these wires in the read direction and the core is already reset (no-bit), it will not change.
 However, if the core is set (bit), it will change status.
 We must be able to detect this change of status to know whether the core contained a bit or no-bit.
 This is done by passing one wire (sense line) through all the cores.
-When a core changes status, it induces a voltage in the sense line and this voltage is sensed as a bit.

-The 5410 arrays contain either five, nine, or 18 core planes.
-Every plane has two separate inhibit windings.
-An inhibit winding passes through every core in the plane.
-When write current passes through X- and Y-drive lines, it passes through the selected cores of all planes.
-If we do not want to write a bit in a specific plane, current passes through the inhibit winding.
-The inhibit current is equal to and in the opposite direction of the current in the X-drive line.
-This cancels the effect of the current in the X-drive line and no-bit is written in that plane.
+When a core changes status, it will induce a voltage in the sense line and this voltage can be sensed.
+The arrays contain either five or nine core planes.
+Every plane has a separate inhibit winding.
+This winding passes through every core in the plane.
+When write current is passed through X- and Y-drive lines, it passes through the selected cores of all planes.
+If we do not want to write a bit in a specific plane, a current is passed through the inhibit winding.
+The inhibit current is equal to and in the opposite direction of the X-current.
+This cancels the effect of the X-current, and no bit is written in that plane.

-In the 5410, the same wire handles the sense and inhibit functions.
+In the 5410, one wire handles the sense/inhibit functions.